Francis Octavius Grenfell VC

 b.
 04/09/1880 Guildford, Surrey. d.
 24/05/1915 Hooge, Belgium.

 Francis Octavius Grenfell (1880-1915) was born at Hatchlands, Guildford, Surrey on 4th September 1880, a twin with Riversdale.
 His father was Pascoe du Pre Grenfell JP, DL, a partner in Morton, Rose & Co, financiers specialising in the American railroads.
-His mother was also his father’s cousin, Sofia nee Grenfell and they married in West Derby, Lancashire in 1858.
+His mother was also his father’s cousin, Sofia nee Grenfell and they married in West Derby, Lancashire on 13th May 1858.
 The family homes were at 73 Eaton Place, London and at Wilton Park, Beaconsfield.
 Francis’ maternal grandfather was Vice Admiral John Pascoe Grenfell, who served in the British East India Company and commanded the Brazilian Navy in the war with Argentina in 1851.
 Francis had eight brothers and four sisters; two other siblings died in infancy.
 After the death of their father in 1896 and mother in 1898, the children went to live with their uncle, Lord Grenfell.
 He was educated privately at Mr Edgar’s School, Temple Grove, East Sheen and Eton College from 1894.
+He scored 80 not out against Harrow at Lords in 1897 and became Master of the Beagles in 1898, while his twin Rivy was Whip.
+Francis was a contemporary of Winston Churchill and John Buchan.

 Francis O Grenfell VC

 He was commissioned into the 3rd (Militia) Battalion, Seaforth Highlanders on 1st September 1899, though he contracted typhoid and took a long sea journey to South Africa to recover.
-He then served in Egypt for four months before transferring into Regular service with the 4th KRRC on 4th May 1901 in Malta, where he was Aide-de-Camp to the Governor, his uncle, before moving to Ireland.
-He then sailed to South Africa and saw service in the Boer War.
+He then served in Egypt for four months before transferring into Regular service with the 4th Kings Royal Rifle Corps on 4th May 1901 in Malta, where he was Aide-de-Camp to the Governor, his uncle, before moving to Ireland.
+He then sailed to South Africa from Cork and saw service in the Boer War.
+While he was in South Africa he made a significant amount of money speculating in diamonds.
 He returned to England briefly in 1903, before sailing to India, where he served until 1907.
+He had been transferred to the 9th Lancers following the support of both Douglas Haig and Lord Kitchener.
+He returned to England, but rejoined his Regiment in South Africa in April 1908.

 He was promoted to Captain in September 1912 and was appointed Adjutant 1st November 1912.
 He was a skilled linguist, being an interpreter in French, German and Hindustani.
 He studied German in Berlin for the Staff College examination and observed German military manoeuvres.
 With his regiment, the 9th Lancers, he arrived in France on 16th August 1914 and would be awarded the Victoria Cross for his actions ten days later at Audregnies, Belgium.